Commission-free online trading

 What are the risks and requirements involved with trading IPOs?

 *TD Ameritrade Network is brought to you by TD Ameritrade Media Productions Company.
 TD Ameritrade Media Productions Company and TD Ameritrade, Inc. are separate but affiliated subsidiaries of TD Ameritrade Holding Corporation.
 TD Ameritrade Holding Corporation is a wholly owned subsidiary of The Charles Schwab Corporation.
-TD Ameritrade Media Productions Company is not a financial advisor, registered investment advisor, or broker-dealer.
+TD Ameritrade Media Productions Company is not a financial advisor, registered investment advisor, broker-dealer, or futures commission merchant.

 The TD Ameritrade Difference

-#1 Platforms & Tools10 years in a row
+#1 Platforms & Tools11 years in a row